 Smoking also dangerous for your pets

 I had left two wonderful animals with her for a while.
-Within 4 years, I lost a beautiful Cornish Rex to sinus cancer, she had lost Cornish Rex I had given her to breast cancer and a feral beauty she had adopted as a kitten to lung cancer.
+Within 4 years, I lost a beautiful Cornish Rex to sinus cancer.
+She had lost a Cornish Rex I had given her to breast cancer, and a feral beauty she had adopted as a kitten to lung cancer.
 Soon, she would develop cancer and the rest is unnecessary to discuss.

 Be proactive and protective with your pets (and children) and air the house out often.

 There are more dangers you may not be aware of.
 We found that other things can seriously affect your pets, Look at my post beware of frontline for more information.
-You may also want to visit this site as well: Frontline products – silent killers.
+You may also want to visit this site as well: Frontline Side Effects.